11ty/11ty-website/src/docs/plugins/serverless.md

 Perhaps most interestingly, this works with dynamic URLs too.
 This will work with any syntax supported by the [`path-to-regexp` package](https://www.npmjs.com/package/path-to-regexp).

-{% callout "info", "md" %}Astute users of the 1.0 canary prereleases will note that starting in canary 45, this package changed from [`url-pattern`](https://www.npmjs.com/package/url-pattern) to `path-to-regexp`.
+{% callout "info", "md" %}Astute users of the 1.0 canary prereleases will note that starting in Beta 1, this package changed from [`url-pattern`](https://www.npmjs.com/package/url-pattern) to `path-to-regexp`.
 [Read more at Issue 1988](https://github.com/11ty/eleventy/issues/1988).{% endcallout %}

 ```yaml
 ---